nifyacorp/subscription-worker/README.md

 # DATABASE_URL=postgresql://user:password@host:port/database

 # External Services
+# Note: Parser URLs are now fetched dynamically from subscription_types table
+# PARSER_BASE_URL is only used as a fallback if no parser_url is found in the subscription_types table
-PARSER_BASE_URL=https://your-parser-service-url # URL of the external BOE parser NOTIFICATION_TOPIC=subscription-notifications # Name of the Pub/Sub topic for notifications
+PARSER_BASE_URL=https://your-parser-service-url # Fallback URL for the external parser NOTIFICATION_TOPIC=subscription-notifications # Name of the Pub/Sub topic for notifications

 # Secrets (These are typically *names* of secrets in Secret Manager, not the values themselves)